-- 1. Eliminate the 80% reversion to the state of projected savings to the county/regional system from the Healthy and Well Iowa program, and direct these savings into investments in the regional service system. - 2.
-Amend the Iowa Code to vest all employment responsibilities, including payment, for the judicial mental health advocates with the state, or, in the alternative, with the regions. - 3.
-Clarify that the cost of evaluation and restoration of competence to stand trial pursuant to lowa Code chapter 812 is a state funding responsibility. - 4.
-Eliminate the requirement that the DHS director approve either the regions' budgets or any ensuing budget amendments. - 5.
-Provide sufficient state funding both for FY 2014 and FY 2015 to ensure that the counties, and then the regions, have the resources necessary to provide and manage core services.
+- 1. Eliminate the 80% reversion to the state of projected savings to the county/regional system from the lowa Health and Wellness program and direct these savings into investments in the regional service system. - Amend the Iowa Code to vest all employment responsibilities, including payment, and appointment for the judicial mental health advocates with the counties. - Eliminate the requirement that the DHS director approve either the regions' budgets or any ensuing budget amendments. - Provide sufficient state funding both for FY 2016 and FY 2017 to ensure that the regions have the resources necessary to provide and manage core services.